cms-ml/documentation/content/profiling/mlprof.md

 model:
   name: optional_default_name_of_the_network_for_the_storage_path
   label: optional default label of the network for the plots
+  color: optional color of the network for the plots
   version: optional_version_number # (e.g. "1.0.0")
   inference_engine: name_of_inference_engine  # (either "tf" or "onnx")
   file: path_to_your_pb_or_onnx_model_file